Travellers not tested for Covid-19 in isolation facilities

 "We need to keep in mind the reason we've had both at the border is because testing can provide a false negative.
 The most cautious approach has always been one of isolation for 14 days, which is why that is what we had at our border and still have at our border," she said.

-Another man told the Herald he left managed isolation on June 9 and was not tested for Covid-19, although this was just one day after Bloomfield said all arrivals would be tested.
+Another man told the Herald he left managed isolation on June 9 and was not tested for Covid-19.

 "I would have thought that they were testing people but they didn't.
 They just took my temperature and asked how I felt."